 And heck, if you can put your coffeepot and cat feeder into auto mode to make your life a little easier, why not do the same for your finances?

-To help you get started, we’ve rounded up four financial tasks you should consider automating in the New Year so you can start building a solid foundation for your money in 2016.
+To help you get started, we’ve rounded up four financial tasks you should consider automating in the New Year so you can start building a solid foundation for your money this year.

 1. Your Retirement Contributions

 What’s that, you say?
 Your work offers a 401(k) retirement plan — and you haven’t enrolled in it yet?

 If that’s the situation, consider signing up tout de suite — the longer you put off saving for retirement, the less time you have to take advantage of compound growth.

 Ideally, you’d be able to contribute the maximum percentage of your salary that your employer is willing to match, but even starting with 1% is better than nothing.
 “Chances are, you won’t miss 1% of your salary,” says Cecilia Beach Brown, CFP®, with Annapolis, Maryland–based C. Beach Brown.